 With that being said, the average gamer is 35 years old, according to the Electronic Software Association, and the PlayStation® Card does a great job of rewarding the kid in all of us.
 It gives you 5 points for each $1 that you spend at the PlayStation™ Store and at authorized PlayStation and Sony retailers, plus 3 points per $1 spent on your monthly mobile phone bill.
 All other purchases earn 1 point per $1.

-The PlayStation® Card is somewhat less enticing on the financing side of things, though it does offer 0% on new purchases until October 2018 and charges no balance-transfer fee.
-The main flaw is the fact that its regular interest rate could be as high as 24.99%, depending on your creditworthiness, which is well above the 19.14% average for credit cards that require “good” credit for approval.
+The PlayStation® Card is somewhat less enticing on the financing side of things, though it does offer 0% on new purchases until November 2018 and charges no balance-transfer fee.
+The main flaw is the fact that its regular interest rate could be above the market average, depending on your creditworthiness, which is well above the 19.51% average for credit cards that require “good” credit for approval.
 But that can be avoided by simply paying your balance in full each month.

 As a result, the PlayStation® Card is an excellent option for anyone who makes frequent PlayStation purchases but usually requires no financing assistance to pay for them.
 And while the card’s good-credit approval requirement might prevent many people from qualifying, this would be a good card to open with the intent of making your child an authorized user, considering that it doesn’t charge an annual fee.
 Read on for more details about this offer and a comparison of popular alternatives.

 - $50 First-Purchase Bonus: Capital One commemorates the first purchase that you make within 90 days by giving you a $50 PlayStation™ Store Code.
 That’s some of the easiest money you’ll ever earn.